vsbuffalo/remote_jupyter_py/README.md

     -----------  -----  ------  ------  --------  -------------------------------------------
     sesame:8904  37041  remote    8904  conected  http://localhost:8904?token=b1fc6[...]b7a40

-    status types:

-      - connected: a registered session is currently connected
-      - disconnected: a session is registered, but currently connected
-      - unregistered: a session is connected, but not registered with rjy

 Most good terminals will allow you to directly click this link (e.g. in iTerm2 on Mac, if you hold `⌘` and hover over a link, it will become clickable).